lorens-osman-dev/texter/README.md

 ## What texter do
-- delete all whaite spaces from text wich means merging the lines ,
 -  Remove all white spaces from the text.
 This means combining lines together.
 - If a line starts with a special character like '-', '*', '_', '•', it's considered a list item and won't be merged with the previous line.
 -  If a line starts with a number or a number followed by one of these special characters: '-', '*', '•', '.', '_', it's considered a numbered list item and won't merge with the previous line.
 -  If a line starts with a '#' symbol, it remains unchanged.
 You can replace '#' with any prefix you need.
 -  The `texter()` function takes a variable that refers to a special chunk of text you want to keep as is, like a product name or company name.
--  Lines that end with '.', ':', or '?' will have a line break added after the ending symbol, preventing them from merging with the next line.
+-  Lines that end with '.', ':',';', or '?' will have a line break added after the ending symbol, preventing them from merging with the next line.
 -  Remove every empty line.
 -  Remove unnecessary spaces.
 -  Trim every line.
+-  Detect if the line Starts with Private Use Area Character and replace it with '-'
   ## Install
   ```sh
 npm i @lorens/texter